The one thing that remains constant is social platforms evolve. LinkedIn is no different.

 “Behind every opportunity is a private conversation.
 Professionals are using LinkedIn to connect about opportunities, set up virtual catch ups, and discuss the latest trends and insights in group chats.
 Over the past five years, we’ve seen messaging between LinkedIn members more than quadruple.”

-Start a Video Meeting on LinkedIn
+10.1 Start a Video Meeting on LinkedIn

-To use this feature, simply start a new conversation or enter an existing one with a fellow LinkedIn member and click on the video icon located below “Write a message…”.
+The feature is easy to use.
+Start a new conversation or enter an existing one with a fellow LinkedIn member as you normally would, and click on the video icon located below “Write a message…” box.

 If you are on a mobile device, it is located beside the “Write a message…” box.

-Next you will see a pop-up box where you can choose from the Teams, Zoom or BlueJeans platforms.
+Next, you will see a pop-up box where you can choose from the Teams, Zoom or BlueJeans platforms.
 Sign in when prompted.

-Edit and Delete LinkedIn Messages
+10.2 Edit and Delete LinkedIn Messages

-There is nothing worse than hitting the send button and realizing you have a typo.
+There is nothing worse than hitting the Send button and realizing you have a typo.
 Especially when dealing with professional or job-related connections.

 To edit or delete a message on your desktop, hover over the message until you see a pop-up with “…”.
-Then simply select Edit or Delete.
+Then select Edit or Delete.

-Other LinkedIn Message Changes
+10.3 Other LinkedIn Message Changes

-Invite others to join a group chat on LinkedIn
+10.3.1 Invite others to join a group chat on LinkedIn

 LinkedIn has made it easy to do this.

 On your desktop, from the existing conversation, go to the top right-hand corner and click “…”.
-Select “Create group chat”.
+Select “Create group chat.”

-This will create a new conversation and your original conversation history will remain private.
+This will create a new conversation, and your original conversation history will remain private.

 Click on the “…” in the conversation to add or remove new people.
 You can also archive, delete or leave a conversation.

 As well as adding new group members manually, you can also turn on the group conversation share link, located at the top of the Add / Remove people box.
-After you turn on the link you can share it with those you want to join the conversation.
+After you turn on the link, you can share it with those you want to join the conversation.

 Keep in mind that:

-- You can have up to 50 members in a group chat.
+- you can have up to 50 members in a group chat

-- Everyone in the chat is an admin and anyone in the chat can add/remove or edit the conversation name.
+- everyone in the chat is an admin, and anyone in the chat can add/remove or edit the conversation name

-- Anyone who joins the chat will be able to see previous messages.
+- anyone who joins the chat will be able to see previous messages.

-Manage bulk messages on LinkedIn
+10.3.2 Manage bulk messages on LinkedIn

 Click the “…” in the top left corner of the message area, beside the new message icon.
 Select Manage conversations.

-Now you can select the messages you want to bulk manage and then choose to Mark read/unread, Delete, or Archive.
+Now, you can select the messages you want to bulk-manage and then choose to Mark read/unread, Delete or Archive.

 On a mobile device, at the top right-hand corner of the app, tap “…” to open the menu.

-React with Emojis
+10.3.3 React with Emojis

 Note that while your emoji skin tone preference is automatically saved, it isn’t saved across different browsers and devices and will be reset if you clear your cache.

-Changes to posting on LinkedIn
+11. Changes to posting on LinkedIn

-Posting on LinkedIn
+11.1 Posting on LinkedIn

 Thankfully, this feature was just moved, not removed.
 You can now find it after clicking into the posting box beside the add a video icon.